paulhiggs/dvb-i-tools/README.md

 ## validate_sl.js

 This standalone app is now removed.
-Use `all-in-one.js --nocsr --nocg` instead.
+Use `all-in-one.ts --nocsr --nocg` instead.

 ## validate_cg.js

 This standalone app is now removed.
-Use `all-in-one.js --nocsr --nosl` instead.
+Use `all-in-one.ts --nocsr --nosl` instead.